jslxxgyy/CSRM/docs/en/Readme.md

 </div>

 # **Important Notice:**
-# **This software is written in EasyLanguage and most antivirus programs will recognize it as a Trojan virus.
+# **This software is written in Eiyuyan and most antivirus programs will recognize it as a Trojan virus.
 If security warnings appear, please add the program to the trust zone yourself.
 I have tried to scramble the compiled results as much as possible, and the source code is open source.
 If this concerns you, please refrain from using it!**

 ### Software Features:
 #### This software is fully GUI-based and can generate a radio directory tree and corresponding JSON configuration files based on user input without the need for manual JSON editing, offering user-friendly interaction.
 It includes ffmpeg to convert audio files to the required .ogg format.